abujafarch/tripster-client-a10/README.md

 # Tripster - find your south asia destination

 ## Overview
 This is a project that provides detailed information about various tourist places in South Asia.
-You can know about all destinations in South Asia from here.
-Anyone can add a new destination here
+It will help you to know detailed information about all tourist spots in South Asia.
+It can also be called tourism spot sharing platform.
+Here anyone can share details about any spot in South Asia.

 #### Live URL: https://tripster-e0c28.web.app

 ## The technology used
 - HTML
 - CSS
+- Tailwind
 - Javascript
 - React
 - Firebase